nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 A stack is a data structure that follows the Last In First Out principle (LIFO).
 We can only add or remove elements from the top of the stack .

-If you want to go deeper, read [JavaScript Stack Data Structure](https://jarednielsen.com/data-structure-stack-javascript/).
+If you want to go deeper, read my article about the [JavaScript Stack Data Structure](https://jarednielsen.com/data-structure-stack-javascript/).

 ### What's a Base?